Flooded Bathroom: What To Do

 Next, assess the situation.
 If you have standing water in your bathroom or adjacent rooms, contact a flood damage restoration expert in your area.
 There can be significant damage to your home with this much excess water.

-For major damage, the sooner you get an expert out to assess the problem, the better.
+For significant damage, the sooner you get an expert to assess the problem, the better.

 A water damage restoration company deals with these situations every day.
 They have the equipment and experience to get the problem assessed quickly.